makersacademy/airport_challenge/README.md

 ## Usage
 * To create an airport = Airport.new
 * To create a plane = Plane.new
-* To land a plane = airport.land(plane)
+* To land a plane  - airport.land(plane)
-* to take off a plane = airport.take_off(plane)
+* To take off a plane -  airport.take_off(plane)
+* To check airport capacity - airport.capacity
+* To set capacity airport.capacity = 20
-* note that weather conditions are checked at land and take off - if weather stormy,    plane will not land/take off
+* Note that weather conditions are checked at land and take off - if weather stormy - plane will not land/take off

 ## Running tests
 RSpec